 This blade also has a nice Edo period koshirae featuring some very nice lacquer work and several family mon.
 Japanese ownership is notoriously flippant when it comes to keeping kozuka original so I think it is more likely that the original kozuka for this blade was kiri mon that matched the menuki but at this point it's hard to tell.
 This kind of menuki would end up attributed to the Goto school or else Kyo Kinko or Yoshioka most of the time.

-This sayagaki dates to the end of the Edo period but the author is unknown.
+This sayagaki is for the Naoe Shizu tanto and dates to the end of the Edo period but the author is unknown.

 - 高木貞宗Takagi Sadamune

 - 代金子貮百枚Dai kinsu nihyaku-maiValued at 200 gold coins